Wiz-IO/XC16/builder/frameworks/uploader/README.md

 ```
 The first 16 bytes is named HEADER<br>
 COMMAND TYPE is command for: simple packet, packet with upload or download data ... etc<br>
-The SCRIPTs is byte-code operations ... as function with PARAMS<br>
+The SCRIPTs is byte-code operations ... as function with PARAMS ( if there is )<br>

 other info: TODO